… destress and sleep deeply. Learn to jump off the treadmill of modern life and properly ‘rest and digest’.

 Crucially, these two systems are like two sides of an old-fashioned weighing scale: when one is more active, the other becomes less active.

 In other words, if we’re in fight or flight, we’re not in ‘rest and digest’.

 Many of have chronic, low level stress or tension caused by the ‘busy-ness’ of our lives, work, home, etc. This means that we’re always slightly in ‘fight or flight’, and this means our digestion is never allowed to work as freely as it should.

-There are simple breath techniques that can calm the fight/flight processes and activate our rest and digest systems.
+There are simple breath techniques that can calm the fight/flight/freeze processes and activate our rest and digest systems.